richardschoen/scottklementstuff/README.md

 Scotts site is still available.
 Visit his site here: https://www.scottklement.com

-This repo was meant to be a just inc case backup.
+This repo was meant to be a just in case backup.

 10/28/2024 - This repo is a place to make available Scott Klement's IBM i libraries and samples.